-- Enhanced Ecommerce
+- Enhanced E-commerce

 - However, the problem with promotion impression tracking (by default) is that the impression might be counted even if the internal banner was never displayed to a visitor (because it never appeared in the browser’s viewport).
-That’s why I implement a True view impression tracking (it captures the impression when a banner is actually visible in the screen).
+That’s why I implement True view impression tracking (it captures the impression when a banner is actually visible on the screen).

 - People can learn more about it in Simo Ahava’s blog post.

 - The number of internal promotion views will be more accurate